sofiahartmann/IT_360_Final_Project_Spring_2026/README.md

    data
    ```

-9. After it runs, confirm the output file was created:
+9. After it runs, type:
    ```bash
    ls
    ```

-10. Open the output file:
+10. The tool generates a file named output.csv.
+Open it by entering:
     ```bash
     xdg-open output.csv
     ```